zenicko/testing-by-page-object-9-5/readme.md

 # I'm a readme file and will tell you about this project!
-This project used a new-old pattern "Page object".
+This project used a new-old pattern "Page object". *Continue the second lesson.*

 ## About home tasks
 ___